Look, Remember and Reason: Grounded reasoning in videos with language models: Experiments

 \subsection{CATER}

 The CATER (Compositional Actions and TEmporal Reasoning) dataset is designed to test the ability to recognize compositions of object movements that require long-term temporal reasoning.
-Like CLEVR, the CATER dataset also consists exclusively of synthetically rendered 3D objects of various sizes, shapes, materials, and color.
-The synthetic nature of the CATER dataset ensures the lack of implicit biases over scene and object structure and thus the focus of the dataset is exclusively on the temporal structure of object movements.
-This makes the CATER dataset ideal to measure the temporal reasoning abilities of the current state-of-the-art LLMs.
 Similar to \cite{abs-2012-08508}, we focus on the hardest task from the CATER dataset, \ie, adversarial target tracking under occlusion and containment.
 This task amounts to predicting the position of a special object, referred to as "snitch”, at the end of each video sequence.
 This is challenging as the position of the “snitch” can be occluded or (recursively) contained within other objects at the end of the sequence.
 This task is posed as a classification problem over a $6 \times 6$ grid.
-There are two splits of the dataset, static camera, and moving camera.
-The moving camera split is more challenging as the grid position of a certain object becomes much harder to discern from a single frame and long-term spatio-temporal correlations need to be captured.
+There are two splits of the dataset: static and moving camera -- the latter of which is more challenging as the grid positions can only be predicted by capturing long-term spatiotemporal correlations.

-\myparagraph{Rationale construction.} Building on the insights from the CLEVR dataset, we decompose the final grid classification problem into a sequence of simpler problems, using rationales with multi-target tracking as a surrogate low-level visual task.
-The rationale contains the grid positions of the snitch at every video frame.
-Following the paradigm of "Look, Remember, Reason" we include the surrogate task of tracking the medium and large cones in the scene, as these objects can occlude the snitch.
-With our rationale, the predicted intermediate grid positions of the objects of interest, \eg, the snitch and cones, are “remembered” by the LLM and can be used to reason about the final position of the snitch in case of recursive containment by the cones.

-\myparagraph{Baselines and evaluation.} To highlight the importance of our rationale generation process, we consider a baseline where the rationale consists only of the grid positions of the snitch at every video frame, without the surrogate task of tracking the cones, \model{} (w/o Surrogate Tracking).
-Both our \model{} model and baselines are based on the OPT-125M backbone.
-Our \model{} model is trained jointly on both the static and moving camera splits, similar to ALOE \cite{abs-2012-08508}.
-The results are presented along with a comparison to state-of-the-art models in \cref{tab:cater_eval}.
-Note that, OPNet \cite{abs-2003-10469}, Hopper \cite{ZhouKLNMKG21}, TFC V3D Depthwise \cite{abs-2203-05928} and Loci \cite{abs-2205-13349} report results only on the static camera split.
-Loci \cite{abs-2205-13349} reports an impressive 90.7\% accuracy on the static camera split, but it is not applicable to the moving camera split due to its static background and camera model.